kukuu/AGILITY/README.md

 Much of this responsibility falls to the traditional role of the Dvelopment or Engineering Manager.

-The Development or Engineering Manager exhibits the principles and practices of Lean-Agile leadership.
+The Development or Engineering Manager exhibits the principles and practices of Lean-Agile servant leadership.
 Coaching Scrum teams to deliver effectively, at a sustainable pace, and as Advisor to use agile engineering practices such as automated builds and TDD.